 Hypoxic brain injury is also known as Hypoxic Ischemic Encephalopathy (HIE).
 The stresses of labor can often result in a baby not getting enough oxygen during labor and delivery.
-This can happen: where labor is too long; where contractions are too strong; where contractions are too frequent; or, where there is inadequate resting time between contractions.
-The use of Pitocin or Oxytocin to induce or augment labor can cause this situation or make it worse.
-Through commonly used fetal heart monitoring devices, doctors, nurses and midwives can and should be able to recognize when baby is in distress and take immediate action.
+This can happen when labor is too long, contractions are too strong, contractions are too frequent, or when there is inadequate resting time between contractions.
+Using Pitocin or Oxytocin to induce or augment labor can cause this situation or worsen it.

 The results can be devastating if doctors and nurses don’t take immediate action when the baby is distressed.
 If the baby’s brain does not get enough oxygen, permanent brain damage can result.
-Babies with HIE often are transferred for cooling therapy if it is available in the area.
-Still, babies with HIE often have severe deficits including cerebral palsy.
+Babies with HIE are often transferred for cooling therapy if available in the area.
+Still, babies with HIE often have severe deficits, including cerebral palsy.
 Children with cerebral palsy may need a lifetime of full-time care.

 Brachial plexus injury is another common birth injury.
-It results where a baby’s shoulder essentially gets stuck in the birth canal and that condition is known as Shoulder Dystocia.
-If properly handled, the baby can usually be delivered by the doctor without injury.
-If the doctor or nurse midwife applies too much force during the delivery, it can cause the nerves to stretch and be permanently injured.
+It results when a baby’s shoulder gets stuck in the birth canal, a condition known as shoulder dystocia.
+If properly handled, the doctor can usually deliver the baby without injury.
+If the doctor, nurse, or midwife applies too much force during the delivery, it can cause the nerves to stretch and be permanently injured.
 A medical mistake can lead to a brachial plexus injury resulting in numbness, weakness, or partial or total loss of use of the arm.
-Brachial Plexus injury is also known as Erb’s Palsy.
+Brachial plexus injury is also known as Erb’s Palsy.

-Birth injuries can be caused by what a doctor or nurses failed to do during birth or what they actually did.
+Birth injuries can be caused by a medical provider’s action or inaction during the birth.
 A failure to recognize the signs of fetal distress, or a delay in taking the appropriate actions, is one of the most common ways birth injuries occur.
-Also, failing to recognize the signs of complications that warrant delivering the baby via C-section often cause needless brain damage to babies before they are born.
+Also, failing to recognize the signs of complications during the pregnancy that warrant delivering the baby via C-section often causes needless brain damage to babies before they are born.

-Doctors or nurses may also cause injuries due to an improper use of delivery tools during labor.
-Using forceps too aggressively, or improperly using extraction devices, can injure vulnerable babies during delivery.
+Doctors or nurses may also cause injuries due to the improper use of delivery tools during labor.
+Using forceps too aggressively or improperly using extraction devices can injure vulnerable babies during delivery.
 In addition, using an obstetrical device such as a vacuum too many times can cause a traumatic injury to the baby’s head.
 In some tragic cases, birth injuries might be linked to stillbirth or miscarriage, adding to the emotional and legal complexities families face during childbirth.

 Some signs that your baby may have suffered an injury during birth may not be immediately obvious.